RaspberryPiFoundation/lesson_format/CONTRIBUTING.md

 + Click the 'Fork' button to create your own copy of the projects repository.

-+ Clone the repository to your computer.
++ (For new projects or translations only).
+Clone the repository to your computer.
 This will create a copy of your new repository on your local computer.

 ```
 cd ~/Documents